MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.NewColorOnReply.md

 ## Remarks

-Use the  **NewColorOnReply** property if you want the reply text of e-mail messages sent from Microsoft Word to be a different color than the original message.
+Use the  **NewColorOnReply** property if you want the reply text of email messages sent from Microsoft Word to be a different color than the original message.

 ## Example

-This example checks to see if a user needs to choose a new color for e-mail reply text and, if not, sets the reply font color to blue.
+This example checks to see if a user needs to choose a new color for email reply text and, if not, sets the reply font color to blue.

 ```vb